aerospike/act/README.md

 Flag that determines ACT's memory allocation mechanism for read transaction buffers -- yes means a system memory allocation call is used, no means dynamic stack allocation is used.
 If this field is left out, the default is no.

-**num-write-buffers**
-Number of different large blocks of random data we choose from when doing a large-block write operation -- 0 will cause all zeros to be written every time.
-If this field is left out, the default is 0.

 **scheduler-mode**
 Mode in /sys/block/<device>/queue/scheduler for all the devices in